 The 'Energy Price Cap' is a legal requirement that energy suppliers must comply with in an attempt by Ofgem, the energy regulator, to protect households against unfair rises in gas and electricity costs and being overcharged for their home gas and electricity.
 The cap puts a limit in place on what suppliers can charge customers who are on either standard variable or default energy tariffs.
-It is these tariffs that around 22 million of the UK remain on and are, in any normal time, amongst the most expensive forms of energy tariff.
-This is where the current energy crisis comes in.
-These tariffs, which are usually the most expensive, are in fact now the cheapest deals you can get by a considerable amount.

 Price caps work by setting a limit on the rates a supplier can charge for each unit of gas and electricity.
 Many households are stuck on expensive default tariffs that they have fallen into after a fixed rate energy deal has expired, when they move in to a new property or if they have never switched their gas and electricity provider.
 With the cap in place, suppliers can only charge up to a set amount for their default energy tariffs, therefore apparently (as Ofgem claims) saving households money on their energy bills.